stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

   At last he saw the tower plain against the southwest, and a huge stone bulk rose darkly at the end of an alley.
 Presently he stood in a windswept open square, quaintly cobblestoned, with a high bank wall on the farther side.
-This was the end of his quest; for upon the wide, iron-railed, weed-grown plateau which the wall supported&mdash;a separate, lesser world raised fully six feet above the surrounding streets&mdash;there stood a grim, titan bulk whose identity, despite Blake&rsquo;s new perspective, was beyond dispute.
+This was the end of his quest; for upon the wide, iron-railed, weed-grown plateau which the wall supported--a separate, lesser world raised fully six feet above the surrounding streets--there stood a grim, titan bulk whose identity, despite Blake's new perspective, was beyond dispute.

   The vacant church was in a state of great decrepitude.
 Some of the high stone buttresses had fallen, and several delicate finials lay half lost among the brown, neglected